Marlon James (novelist): Tone and style

 James's work carries a unique style, often referred to as disturbing, brutal, and violent, leading him to be compared in one review to Quentin Tarantino, who is known for his excessive use of violence in his films.
 James does not hold back in his graphic descriptions of sexual and violent acts, which contributes to the raw nature of his writing.
 "James does not set out to entertain, he does not want readers to be entertained by shocking events: he believes they should be rightly horrified…" His work is challenging and lyrical, and he often uses Jamaican Patois in dialogue, and often uses multiple dialects for different characters.
 His style strays from traditional and expected Caribbean literature by "creating wild and risky new possibilities for thinking about the region's place in our contemporary reality."
 James has stated that he commits offences in his writing that he would not allow his students to commit, "such as writing seven-page sentences."
 James's writing has been compared to that of Toni Morrison, William Faulkner, and Gabriel García Márquez.

 Reception

-Reception of James's novels has been conflicted—the same elements that some critics find to be strengths, others believe are his weaknesses.
+The reception of James's novels has been conflicted—the same elements that some critics find to be strengths, others believe are his weaknesses.
 The conflicting nature of how readers and reviewers respond stems from reactions to the often upfront brutality juxtaposed with the mechanical elements that James uses to tell his stories.
 One critic writes: "The linguistic and stylistic excess which dominates A Brief History of Seven Killings both elevates it and burdens it."
 Another reviewer explained, "I have had conversations with fellow Caribbeanists and students in which they have used terms like 'orgiastic' and 'masturbatory' to describe James's writing."
 When reviewing The Book of Night Women, another critic explains: "Rape, torture, murder and other dehumanizing acts propel the narrative, never failing to shock in both their depravity and their humanness.
 It is this complex intertwining that makes James’s book so disturbing and so eloquent."